vineethkumarv/sv-wiki/Control-Flow.md

 `StatementN;`
 `end `

+**Example**  -
-**Example**  - Here the variable declares a is byte type(signed) and the value assigned to it is -1.
-If conditional expression is false as a is less than 0.
+Here the variable declares a is byte type(signed) and the value assigned to it is -1.
+If the conditional expression is false as a is less than 0.

 **Code Snippet**